Artanisx/artanisx.github.io/LavaGolf/index.md

 Welcome to the official web page for Lava Golf!

 You can access our Itch.io page for the game [here](https://artanisx.itch.io/lava-golf).
 From the Itch.io page you can download the game: click on **DOWNLOAD NOW**.
-You can download the game for free, if you click on *"No thanks, just take me to the downloads"*.
+You can download the game for free, just click on *"No thanks, just take me to the downloads"*.
 If you want to show your appreciation for the game, you can use the formula "Pay what you want" and choose the amount you feel it's fair.
-Aftgerwards, click on the red **DOWNLOAD** button and select the most recent installer.
+Afterwards, click on the red **DOWNLOAD** button and select the most recent installer.

 ## The Game
 Dive into a new and unexpected take for golf games!
 In Lava Golf you do not control a golfer, instead you are the golf ball and your objective is to reach the end portal of each course without falling in the lava.